Grayjou/tablesQLite/KNOWN_ISSUES.md

 from expressql import parse_condition parse_condition("status IN ('pending', 'completed', 'cancelled')")
 # Raises ValueError: Column name contains forbidden characters
+# UPDATE: this error does NOT happen because of expressql, but because of parse_condition not handling quotes
 ```

 This affects `tablesqlite`'s ability to parse complex SQL schemas with CHECK constraints.